secretstartups/handbook/finance/expenses/index.html.md

   - Your full name
   - Any other data that is personal to you that should not want publicly known.
 Security team noted that there's technical security vulnerability with  Expensify's infrastructure where the storage they used for their receipts was publicly available.

-At a minimum, information about the items/products purchased and the total purchase amount should be visible so managers can validate the expense reimbursement amount requested along with the actual items and total purchase price.
+At a minimum, information about the items/products purchased and the total purchase amount must be visible so managers can validate the expense reimbursement amount requested along with the actual items and total purchase price.

 ### Domain Name Registration and Maintenance Policy